Massage Therapy for Injury Prevention and Increased Wellness

 Then, one day, it dawned on me that I was sitting there cancer-free with a healed wrist, and that there was nothing stopping me from going to massage school.
 Within a year, I was enrolled at the Cortiva Institute, and in 2013 I became a Licensed Massage Therapist in the state of Washington.
 I began working right away, both in a supervised setting with others and in a part-time private practice, and in 2017, I left my position as an employee and transitioned to a thriving full-time private practice.

 A lifelong dancer, with a college minor in dance, I found myself leading dance fitness classes in the late '00s.
 Eventually I joined the Seattle ecstatic dance community as both a dancer and a DJ.
-Since 2016, I have also been a co-facilitator for a dance at a dance I founded for women and nonbinary folks, called Moondance: A Gender-Intentional Dance, though we only met one time in 2019, due to my struggles with adenomyosis (which eventually led to a hysterectomy in November).
-I had hoped to lead more Moondance events in 2020, but given the worldwide pandemic of Covid-19, Moondance is currently being held via Zoom only.
-In 2018 I was also a co-facilitator for an all-genders dance called Evolution, founded by my partner for life, Kevin Haggerty aka The Reality Doula, and me.
+In 2018 I was a co-facilitator for an all-genders dance called Evolution, founded by my partner for life, Kevin Haggerty aka The Reality Doula, and me.
+We led the dance together for a year until his desire to work on his novel full-time took over his availability.
+From 2016 to 2021, I was also a co-facilitator for a dance I founded for women and nonbinary folks, called Moondance: A Gender-Intentional Dance, though we only met one time in 2019, due to my struggles with adenomyosis (which eventually led to a hysterectomy in November).
+I had hoped to lead more Moondance events in 2020, but given the worldwide pandemic of Covid-19, Moondance ended up being held via Zoom only for a few short months during 2021.
+In spring of 2021, I retired permanently from Moondance in order to begin taking coursework towards becoming a Certified Personal Trainer.

 - Lao Tzu